yast/yast-core/agent-system/doc/systemagent.md

 Target agent is attached to `.target` path.
 See all available `.target` commands below.
 Target agent can be also invoked via WFM where it lives under `.local` root.
-Difference between WFM `.local` and SCR `.target` is only after SCR switch, which is used for example in installation, when `.local` always work always on root `/` and `.target` work on SCR target.
+Difference between WFM `.local` and SCR `.target` is only after SCR switch, which is used for example in installation, when `.local` always work on root `/` and `.target` work on SCR target.

 ## Commands For Execute